 Here, I placed the focal point on my daughter.
 This told my camera I wanted her in focus, not the poles or trees behind her.
 When paired with a wide aperture the background blurs while the subject remains sharp.

-Second, it’s powerful because if there’s something between you and your subject you can incorporate it into the foreground of the image without confusing your camera as to what you want in focus.
+Second, changing your focal point is powerful because if there’s something between you and your subject you can incorporate it into the foreground of the image without confusing your camera as to what you want in focus.

 In this shot, I told my camera to focus on my son as the subject of the photo, not my daughter in front of him.
 This added nice depth to the photo, and my camera knew what I wanted in focus.